Upblit

 Organization, project, and application hierarchy.

-Docs and runbooks linked directly into telemetry analysis.
+Docs and runbooks linked into telemetry analysis.

-Engineering controls
+controls

-Practical boundaries for a student-built observability system.
+Practical boundaries for an engineering-led observability system.

-GitHub OAuth sign-in
+GitHub and Google OAuth sign-in

 Scoped application API keys